5 essential elements of employer branding

 • Imbue every step of your onboarding with your core brand values.

 • Make sure that their first several days aren’t interrupted because you haven’t organized all the paperwork in time.
+To avoid such situations, some companies create an onboarding template for newcomers to follow.

 The onboarding should reflect your care for the new worker.
 It should be part of your employer brand, much like you do the same for your customers, to shorten their journey and allow each touchpoint to be seamless and smooth.